Who should Southgate pick in his England squad?

 Another candidate could be West Ham's Jarrod Bowen.

 On the wing, Chelsea's Raheem Sterling is still surely going to go despite his iffy form this season.
-Bukayo Saka of Arsenal is also expected to go.
+Bukayo Saka of Arsenal is also expected to be on the plane.
 Manchester City's Jack Grealish looks more likely to get the nod than Manchester United's Jadon Sancho.

 Who will go with Kane up front?